 Pan sizes

-This recipe is typically made as individual servings in ramekins or a muffin tin.
+This dessert is typically made as individual servings in ramekins or a muffin tin.
 If you’d prefer to make it as one whole cake (to cut and serve) you can do that instead.

 Ramekins: You can use 4-oz ramekins or 7-oz ramekins.
 I typically get 9-10 servings from the 4-oz ramekins, and 8 servings from the 7-oz ramekins.